 5. Promotions Timing

-Webinar’s time and date influence the attendance.
+Webinar’s time and date influence attendance.
 The date announcement is another factor in the registration rate.

-You must plan the announcement of your webinars before launching, whether it’s through social media, emails, and other teasers.
-You can increase the number of attendees by making a short promotional video and upload it on social media sites, Reddit, or YouTube accounts.
+You must plan the announcement of your webinars before launching, whether it’s through social media integrations, emails, and other teasers.
+You can increase the number of webinar participants by making a short promotional video and upload it on social media platforms, Reddit, or Facebook & YouTube Live accounts.

 How to Choose The Best Webinar Software

-Here are some considerations or questions you must ask yourself when choosing a webinar software.
+Here are some considerations or questions you must ask yourself when choosing webinar software.

 Ease-of-use is a good way to gauge which is best for you, considering it just means it’s easy to use.
 Obviously, your webinars’ success will rely a lot on how well you or your staff can use the software you chose.